clisuper/CLFaceDetectionImagePicker/README.md

 ## Credits

-SVProgressHUD is brought to you by [Caesar Li]
+CLFaceDetectionImagePicker is brought to you by [Caesar Li]